Fultz200/MyJourney/README.md

-This is a to-learn list for Linux-C++ coders, collected from the network.
+This is a to-learn list for Linux/C++ coders, collected from the network.